BelkinJr/159.339-1/README.md

 # 159.339-1

-A smimple ATM mechanism, gets input from 2 files which are *acct.txt* and *tranz.txt*
+A simple ATM mechanism, gets input from 2 files which are *acct.txt* and *tranz.txt*

 *acct.txt* has numbers of bank accounts and a corresponding balances